 You should know that not everybody possesses the aptitude to become a social worker.
 This career is generally viewed as work for the brave and the generous.
 This is for people who give priority to the needy rather than their personal benefits.
 Social workers are considered to be valuable employees of society, because they prioritize social care.
-They patiently work with different kinds of individuals, regardless of age, who are usually people that are socially excluded like the elderly, delinquent youths, and physically and mentally incapacitated persons.
+They patiently work with different kinds of individuals, regardless of age, who are usually people that are socially and economically excluded like older people, youth, individuals with physical and mental challenges, and people of color.

 A bachelor’s degree is the minimum requirement for entry into the occupation, but many positions require an advanced degree.
 Although a bachelor’s degree (BASW) is sufficient for entry into the field, an advanced degree has become the standard for many positions.
 A master’s degree in social work (MSW) is typically required for positions in health settings and is required for clinical work as well.
 Some jobs in public and private agencies also may require an advanced degree, such as a master’s degree in social services policy or administration.
 Supervisory, administrative, and staff training positions usually require an advanced degree.